-- The magnitude of the tracking error-the variation in the net portfolio value-can be mitigated if adjustments are made more frequently. - The tracking error over one rebalancing act is positive about 68% of the time. - But its expected value is ~ 0 under the risk-neutral probability measure.^a - Of course, the stock price should be sampled under the real-world probability measure.^b
+- The magnitude of the tracking error^a can be mitigated if adjustments are made more frequently. - The tracking error over one rebalancing act is positive about 68% of the time. - Its expected value is ~ 0 under the risk-neutral probability measure.^b - But the stock price should be sampled under the real-world probability measure.^c

-^aBoyle & Emanuel (1980). ^bRecall Eq.
+^aThe variation in the net portfolio value. ^bBoyle & Emanuel (1980). ^cRecall Eq.
 (93) on p.
-683 or see p.
-711.
+685 or see p.
+713.